Council for European Palestinian Relations

-The Council for European Palestinian Relations (CEPR) is a not-for-profit organisation which advocates for Palestinians' rights in Europe.
+The Council for European Palestinian Relations (CEPR) was a not-for-profit organisation which advocates for Palestinians' rights in Europe.
 The organisation was banned in December 2013 from Israel by Defense Minister Moshe Ya’alon, saying the organization serves as Hamas’ representative in Europe.
 The Israeli ban extends to the members of CEPR, that includes four European MPs.
 Dr Arafat Shoukri, the director of the organisation, said that CEPR will take legal action against the Israeli decision.
 He claimed that the decision of the Israel defense minister is based on false accusations and has no shred of truth, and they will challenge it through legal means.
-On its website the organization claims that it "is working to improve the dialogue between Europe and the Arab world, with the objective of restoring Palestinian rights in accordance with international law, as part of a just solution to the Israeli-Palestinian conflict."
+On its website the organization claimed that it "is working to improve the dialogue between Europe and the Arab world, with the objective of restoring Palestinian rights in accordance with international law, as part of a just solution to the Israeli-Palestinian conflict."

-The director of CEPR is Arafat Shoukri, a resident of London.
-The organization is registered in Belgium and has offices in Brussels and London.
+The director of CEPR was Arafat Shoukri, a resident of London, Ramy Abdu was the assistant director.
+The organization was registered in Belgium and has offices in Brussels and London.